Participating Authors

 https://valerieormond.com/

 Valerie Ormond is a writer living in Maryland.
 Valerie’s novels, Believing In Horses, and Believing In Horses, Too, won Gold Medals in the Military Writers Society of America book awards and seven other first-place awards in national competitions including the State of Maryland’s Touch of Class Award.
-Her third novel, Believing In Horses Out West, released in October 2021 as an Amazon #1 New Release on launch day.
+Her third novel, Believing In Horses Out West, was released in October 2021 as an Amazon #1 New Release on launch day.
 The National Federation of Press Women awarded the book 1st Place in Young Adult Fiction, and The BookFest Awards selected it as a Second Place winner.
 Believing In Horses Out West was also named a Finalist in the international Wishing Shelf Book Awards.

 Her fiction and non-fiction stories have been published in books, and her articles and poetry have appeared internationally in books, magazines, newspapers, and blogs.